SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/TeiraArcTulia.md

 - Aeri arrives, meeting Teira again in Antarctica.
 She happily introduces them to Terkou and Is'ale.

 ### ⦿ **E-Year 2038**
+- Teira meets Zero | She almost seems unbothered by his lack of emotion... and treats him like a stuffed best friend, commonly talking to him about random things.
 - Fully indoctrinated by Terkou, she believes in his ideology completely, ready to fight for Endsight and bring Valoran Democracy to Earth/Gaea.